 We're sorry to report one major conflict incident in each of our two 2023 conferences.
 We're providing no details in the interest of everyone's anonymity.
+We experienced no major conflict incidents in 2024.
+Yay, Higher Power!

 Let us first say that we don't think conflict is a problem, even when it happens in our recovery workshops and experiences.
 Our experience is that the change created within us by our solvency, Step work, and the rest of the DA and BDA program causes us growing pains.
 Our growing pains cause friction and sparks.
 Those sparks sometimes ignite into interpersonal conflict.